CindyJS/CindyJS/ref/MIDI_Functions.md

 By using the physics simulation facilities of [CindyLab](CindyLab.md) it is very easy to construct a physically reasonable interactive Ping-Pong table.
 The boundary of the table is created by physical **bouncers**.
 In the Inspector each of these bouncers can be associated with a script that is executed at the moment when a mass hits the bouncer.
-There we have to simply place a `playtone` statement that produces a "click" sound.
+There we have to simply place a `playtone` statement that produces a “click” sound.
 That's it.

 ![Image](img/MIDIPong.png)